hanzife/NodeJS_Crud-BooKify/README.md

 ** What I learnt **
 - to Create a full CRUD with Web Application with NodeJS
 - to manage JSON Data
-- Apply the UI Design from Adobe XD to Sass Code
+- Apply the UI Design from Adobe XD to Sass/html